truptibhalekarr/RL_Data_Analyst/README.md

 ## 🎯 What This Project Does

 This project converts the **entire data analysis pipeline** into an RL problem.
 At each step, the agent takes an action, and the environment gives it a reward or penalty based on how good that action was.

 ---

+## 🤖 Why Reinforcement Learning?

+Traditional data analysis pipelines are static and rule-based.

+This project models data analysis as a **sequential decision-making problem**, where:
+- Each step depends on previous decisions
+- The agent learns through rewards and penalties
+- The goal is to maximize overall analytical quality

+This makes the system adaptive and closer to how human analysts think.

+---